 We might find our own faith woven through these two gospel stories.
-The hemorrhaging woman spent all the money she had on professional help, but her disease worsened until she had a personal encounter with Jesus.
+The hemorrhaging woman spent all the money she had on professional help, but her disease worsened until she had an encounter with Jesus.
 Jairus was told by members of his own home that his daughter was beyond saving.
 He advocated for his loved one when she was no longer capable and brought the Lord to save her.
-Jairus knew that Christ was the source of healing and intentionally sought him out.